1jour1vin

 Wine rated (2021 guide) 98+/100

-An incredible wine, worthy of the best wines of the vintage, Château Cos d'Estournel 2018 is composed of 74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc and 1% Petit Verdot, aged in new French oak barrels (50%).
-While some 2018s promise immediate pleasure, this is not one of them.
-Instead, it's a veritable mine of tannins, powerful, perfectly balanced and uncommonly pure.
-Exhilarating aromas of crème de cassis, pencil lead, damp earth, cedar wood, violets and acacia flowers, full-bodied richness, massive, ultra-fine tannins and a magnificent finish all combine to make this a legendary Saint-Estèphe that will need a good decade of bottle age to evolve for 50 years or more.
-If you're tempted to enjoy a bottle in its youth, it will need plenty of aeration.
+An incredible wine, worthy of the best wines of the vintage, Château Cos d'Estournel 2018 is composed of 74% Cabernet Sauvignon, 23% Merlot, 2% Cabernet Franc, and 1% Petit Verdot, aged in new French oak barrels (50%).
+While some 2018 wines promise immediate pleasure, this is not one of them.
+Rather, it is a veritable treasure trove of tannins, powerful, perfectly balanced and exceptionally pure.
+Exhilarating aromas of crème de cassis, pencil lead, damp earth, cedar wood, violet, and acacia flowers, full-bodied richness, massive, ultra-fine tannins, and a magnificent finish all combine to make this a legendary Saint-Estèphe that will require a good decade of bottle aging to evolve for 50 years or more.
+If you are tempted to taste a bottle in its youth, it will need to be aerated for a long time.
 2031-2081

 Jean-Marc Quarin